 I raise my voice to all humankind’.”
 (Proverbs 8:1-4)

-We have to begin encouraging our sisters, mothers, daughters, friends, and every woman in our communities to walk in the freedom of their right to make wise, prayerful, guided decisions in their lives.
-If we don’t then women will miss out on God-given opportunities and experiences.
+We need to encourage our sisters, mothers, daughters, friends, and every woman in our communities to exercise their freedom to make wise, prayerful, guided decisions.
+If we don’t, women will miss out on God-given opportunities and experiences.
 Women will miss out on exercising the practice of divine Sophia.
-There is freedom in being able to govern one’s life by making decisions and taking risks, and I for one am committed to nullifying any message that speaks otherwise.